Submitty/submitty.github.io/_docs/developer/software_and_system_design/coding_style_guide/css.md

 /Submitty/site/public/css/
 ```

-Futher, as we are still integrating responsive design to the site, to soft "enable" mobile on
+Further, as we are still integrating responsive design to the site, to soft "enable" mobile on
 a page, you must explicitly add the following viewport tag to your HTML:
 ```
 <meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no" />